Skip to main content

 You should check your University email account at least once per day.
 Email is the primary communications tool for tutors, academic departments, colleges and central services to contact you.
 All University-related emails will be sent to your ox.ac.uk email account.

-If you’ve just joined the University, whether you’re a student or a new member of staff, we have guidance to help you get set up with all your basic IT needs, such as email and internet access.
-We’ll also introduce you to the other IT services we offer that can help you make your work or study easier.
-Please visit the IT Services Getting started page for further IT information.
+If you’ve just joined the University, whether you’re a student or a new member of staff, guidance is available to help you get set up with all your basic IT needs, such as email and internet access, which will help make your work or study easier.
+Visit the Getting started with IT page for all you need to know.

 Email